 ACOUSTIC ANALYSIS COURSE

-This analysis course is best geared for users who are faced with analysis of large datasets.
-We focus on auto-identification programs, with focus on KaleidoscopePro (all classes) and BCID (Eastern classes) [occasionally with an overview of Sonobat], and on the many advanced features in AnalookW [filters, scans, count labels tool, etc.] that make your analysis effective and time efficient.
+The Analysis Course usually follows immediately after the Techniques/Hardware class but can be registered for separately.
+This course is best geared for users who are faced with analysis of large datasets.
+We examine various workflow patterns, including ones that integrate auto-identification software.
+You will learn how to efficiently process bat recordings, straight through to pivot table production for reports.
+Instruction will be provided on workflow patterns that follow the recommendations of Nothern American Bat Monitoring program.
+In addition to learning about how to properly use autoidentification software, you will learn to manually vet calls efficiently.
+Instruction will include the many advanced features in AnalookW [filters, scans, count labels tool, etc.] that make your manual vetting and analysis effective and time efficient.
 This course provides hands on practice analyzing bat calls, teaches you how to effectively manage and process large datasets, and how to quickly make summaries, tables and graphs of your data.

 This 6 night, 7 day course provides instruction in the capture of bats for inventory.
 It includes hands on practice with mistnetting and radiotelemetry.
 Participants must show proof of rabies immunization.